SeanColombo/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 Cars aren't expected to be in the sky or up in the trees (or if they are, it's not terribly relevant), so I imediately decided to only search the area of the video that included road.
 This included the bottom of the image and not all of the left side.
 In the area that was worth searching, I used two sizes: 128px and 64px, each with a 50% overlap.
 The 64px windows will only find small cars, so they are only needed "far away" (ie: towards the top of the search area).
-I intentionally offset the 64px.
+I intentionally offset the 64px just to have them search a slightly different area (since 64 is half of 128, the overlaps were almost exact prior to adding the offsset).

 Here, the small windows are rendered in red and the large windows in blue.
 Keep in mind that these windows are overlapping each other by 50% in each direction, so the "squares" are 1/4 the dimension of the each window.